nathanleclaire/feat/README.md

 ## Benchmarks

-Fast is easy to claim.
-It's harder to back up with data.

 Here is one example of Feat processing dollar bars from a BTCUSDT Binance trade data CSV from [CryptoArchive](https://www.cryptoarchive.com.au/).
 This test was executed on a [t3a.xlarge